Planning a trip to Gangtok? You’re in for an amazing experience!

 Gangtok Ropeway

-The Gangtok Ropeway, a 935 meter long bi cable big jack passenger ropeway, offers an aerial view of Gangtok from Deorali Bazar to Tashiling Secretariat.
-Built in 2003, it is located 1.9 km from the city center and offers services from 9:30 am to 6 pm.
+The Gangtok Ropeway is a great way to see the city from above.
+It is 935 meters long and connects Deorali Bazar to Tashiling Secretariat.
+Built in 2003, the ropeway is just 1.9 km from the city center.
+It runs every day from 9:30 am to 6:00 pm.

 M G Marg Road